 The vision of ART is to build up and strengthen the rural church in Africa.
 In order to accomplish this, they recognize that the ministers of God’s word play a central role in the building up of the body of Christ.
 As such, their mission is to train and equip rural pastors to be effective in their ministry (most of who have little or no previous Bible training).

 The bulk of my work with ART over the past two years (2016-17) has been to write manuals for the 36 modules that the volunteer trainers can use in their teaching.
-The manual is specifically designed for the purpose of providing basic bible teaching for the rural pastors.
+The manual is specifically designed for the purpose of providing basic Bible teaching for the rural pastors.
 It is aimed to help the trainer to be able to adequately teach and effectively equip the pastors with necessary knowledge and the practical skills in order for them to handle the word of God correctly as they serve their local churches.